Cancel My Wyndham Timeshare In 2020

 - Rush through a speedy closing that didn’t allow for time to properly read your entire contract?

 - Find out that a credit card was opened in your name, despite not applying for one?

 - Find out after signing that you owed a different amount than you talked with your timeshare rep about?

 - Have difficulty making reservations because Wyndham’s points program did not work as you were told it would?

 If you can recall any experiences that follow this narrative, you may have been lied to.
 Many of these salespeople are licensed real estate agents.
 They are required by law to act in your best interest.
 If any of these items happened to you, they likely did not fulfill that obligation.

-So, How Do I Get Out of My Contract?
+So, How Do I Get Out of My Contract in 2020?